cepxuo/Terraform-AWS/README.md

 The red arrows show traffic from/to Internet.
 The green arrows show traffic within VPC.

-You can adjust the following parameters, stores in vars.tf file:
+You can adjust the following parameters, stored in `vars.tf` file:

 | Variable | Description |
 | --- | --- |